 The Michigan State University Student Rights and Responsibilities (SRR) and the Graduate Student Rights and Responsibilities (GSRR) documents establish the rights and responsibilities of MSU students and prescribe procedures to resolve allegations of violations of those rights through formal grievance hearings.
 In accordance with the SRR and the GSRR, the History Program has established its own Hearing Board procedures for adjudicating graduate student academic grievances and complaints.
-You can find the History Department's hearing procedure <a href="hearthcolor: hearthcolor: hearth
+You can find the History Department's hearing procedure here.